Eyewa/chatbot-engine/README.md

 # Chatbot Engine

 This project provides a lightweight FastAPI service powered by LangChain and LangServe.
-It exposes a `/chatbot/invoke` endpoint that proxies requests to a LangChain agent capable of answering customer queries.
+It exposes a `/chat` endpoint that proxies requests to a LangChain agent capable of answering customer queries.

+Each request may optionally include a `conversationId` which is used to retrieve previous questions and answers from the database.
+When supplied, the service appends the retrieved history to the chat request and also persists the new interaction for future use.
+This history can later be leveraged as feedback/training data or for retrieval‑augmented generation (RAG).

 ## Running Locally